bravepickle/nerd-reader-ext/README.md

 - [x] edit/show raw content
 - [x] save text for later reading (for now, to localStorage only)
 - [x] customise CSS file
+- [x] clear inline styles from text
+- [ ] move screenshots from Monosnap to somewhere else with

 ## Examples